ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 * political affiliation.

 ##### Article 1 Section 2 Subsection 1 Clause 2; Powers
-A Nymph may purpose bills amending the Constitution of Nerdiness.
+A Nymph may propose bills that amend the Constitution of Nerdiness.

 A Nymph may request that the President of A.C.R.O.N.Y.M. congregate the Council of Nomes for any reason.